Love, sex and friendships can bring some positive health benefits.

-Some scientific studies suggest that a loving relationship, physical touch and sex can bring health benefits such as lower blood pressure.
-Of course, no relationship can guarantee health and happiness, but cupid's arrow can send you some health boosts.
+Some scientific studies suggest that a loving relationship, physical touch and sex can bring health benefits such as lower blood pressure, and that emotional and social support can boost our sense of wellbeing.

 Sex is good for your heart

-Embracing someone special can lower blood pressure, according to researchers.
-In one experiment, couples who held each other's hands for 10 minutes followed by a 20-second hug had healthier reactions to subsequent stress, such as public speaking.
-Compared to couples who rested quietly without touching, the huggers had:
+Embracing someone special might help to lower your blood pressure.
+In a small experiment, couples who held each other's hands for 10 minutes followed by a 20-second hug had healthier reactions to subsequent stress, such as public speaking.
+The huggers had a lower heart rate and lower blood pressure compared with couples who rested quietly without touching.

 Sex can be a stress buster

 Participants kept a diary of sexual activity, recording penetrative sex, non-penetrative sex and masturbation.
-In stress tests, including public speaking and doing mental arithmetic out loud, the people who had no sex at all had the highest stress levels.
-People who only had penetrative sex had the smallest rise in blood pressure (this shows that they coped better with stress).
+In stress tests, including public speaking and doing mental arithmetic out loud, the people who had no sex had the highest stress levels (as shown by an increase in blood pressure).
+People who only had penetrative sex had the smallest rise in blood pressure.

-Plenty of people find that intimacy or orgasm without penetration helps them feel relaxed, as does exercise or meditation.
-It doesn't have to be penetrative sex; it's whatever works for you.
+People often find that intimacy or orgasm helps them feel relaxed, as does exercise or meditation.

 Weekly sex might help fend off illness

-There's a link between how often you have sex and how strong your immune system is, researchers say.
-A study in Pennsylvania found that students who had sex once or twice a week had higher levels of an important illness-fighting substance in their bodies.
-Immunoglobulin A (IgA) was 30% higher in those who had sex once or twice a week than in those who had no sex at all.
-However, the lowest levels were in people who had sex more than twice a week.
+There may be a link between how often you have sex and the strength of your immune system.
+A US study found that students who had sex once or twice a week had higher levels of an important illness-fighting substance called immunoglobulin A (IgA) than those who had no sex.

 People who have sex feel healthier

-It could be that people who feel healthier have more sex.
-But there seems to be a link between sexual activity and your sense of wellbeing.
-A study of 3,000 Americans aged 57-85 showed that those who were having sex rated their general health higher than those who weren't.
+While people who feel healthier may have more sex, there could also be a link between sexual activity and wellbeing.
+A study of 3,000 Americans aged 57 to 85 years showed that those who were having sex rated their general health higher than those who weren't.

-And it's not just sex, it's love too.
+Love and support may also help you feel healthier.
 People who were in a close relationship or married were more likely to say they felt in 'very good' or 'excellent' health than just 'good' or 'poor'.
-It seems that emotional and social support can boost our sense of wellbeing.

 Loving support reduces risk of angina and ulcer

-A happy marriage can help to fend off angina and stomach ulcer – at least it can if you're a man.
+A happy marriage may help to prevent angina and stomach ulcer — at least it can if you're a man.